department-of-veterans-affairs/vets-api-clients/README.md

 ## Further Assistance

 If you have any questions or need further assistance, please visit our [support page](https://developer.va.gov/support), where you can contact us and peruse the FAQs.
 You will receive a human reply within 48 hours.
-Additionally, you may open a comment or support request [inside this repo](https://github.com/department-of-veterans-affairs/vets-api-clients/issues/new/choose).

 ## Incident and Outage Awareness (Statuspage)